Artesians/TCL/characters/hydro/tartaglia.md

 | Damage Element | Hydro |
 | Damage Type | Skill |

-* **Riptide Slash** can be triggered by Aimed Shot, both Physical and Hydro, by switching to melee stance before the arrow hits an enemy.
+* **Riptide** and **Riptide Slash** can be applied and triggered by Aimed Shot, both Physical and Hydro, by switching to melee stance before the arrow hits an enemy.

 {% endtab %}